pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-pro.md

 outline: deep
 ---

-# Abelian Desktop Wallet Pro Manual
+# Abelian Desktop Wallet Pro (MLP) Manual

 ## Introduction

-This document aims to provide professionals and advanced users with comprehensive steps to successfully install and configure the Abelian Desktop Wallet Pro, offering you unprecedented control over transaction privacy and security.
+This document aims to provide professionals and advanced users with comprehensive steps to successfully install and configure the Abelian Desktop Wallet Pro (MLP), offering you unprecedented control over transaction privacy and security.

 **Multi-layer Privacy:** It supports two innovative wallet address types: